 Ready to give hike sandals a try?
 The sandals we reviewed cater to just about every budget and need.

-Chaco Mega Z Sport– Best Hiking Sandals Overall
+Chaco Mega Z Cloud – Best Hiking Sandals Overall

 - Upper: Synthetic